-CAUTION: This programming sequence will delete ALL phone numbers and directory codes that have been previously programmed into the system.
+CAUTION: After programming this sequence, it is NOT recommended changing the directory code length.
+Reprogramming this sequence in the future will delete ALL phone numbers and directory codes that have been previously programmed into the system.

-1. Press 🔀 🕎 👸 and enter your four-digit MASTER CODE 🔞 🔞 🔞 (beep)

-The LCD display on the 1835 and 1837 systems will read: # OF DIRECTORY CODE DIGITS

-2. Enter 1, 2, 3 or 4 digits, then press (beep).
+- 1. Press 🛞 🕎 🛅 and enter your four-digit MASTER CODE 🔋 🔋 🔋 (beep).
+The LCD display will read: # OF DIRECTORY CODE DIGITS - 2.
+Enter 1, 2, 3 or 4 digits, then press 🔀 (beep).